Fairgreen International School opened September 2018, and is an IB continuum school and integrating sustainability into its academic programmes.

 However, not all of these will be offered on Day 1, "highly qualified teachers" coming on board "as the school grows".

-Fairgreen International, while a premium school it has not pegged itself as an 'ultra-premium' in terms of fees.
+Fairgreen International, while a premium school, has not pegged itself as an 'ultra-premium' in terms of fees.

-Fees are in line with the Arbor school, and mid-range in terms of IB continuum schools, ranging from 50,000 AED at KG and rising to 88,000 at Grade 12.
-However generous discounts, ranging from 25 to 35 percent, are available for founding parents who join within the next three years.
+Fees are in line with The Arbor school, and mid-range in terms of IB continuum schools, with KHDA approved fees ranging from AED 50,000 at KG and rising to AED 88,000 at Grade 12.
+However generous discounts, ranging from 25 to 35 percent, are available for founding parents who join within the first three years.
 It is not clear what will happen to those discounts for founders after this point.

-Fairgreen International School will open classes for Pre-K through Grade 9 classes initially, with the aim to grow to over 1,000 students by 2025.
+Fairgreen International School is open for Pre-K through Grade 9 classes in 2018-19, with the aim to grow to over 1,000 students by 2025.
 Sustainable growth indeed...

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.